1

 -Cost: $115 Million

-Seating Chart
+-Seating Chart

 The Tampa Bay Rays played their first game on March 31, 1998 when fans filled Tropicana Field to see professional baseball for the first time.
 Fans enter the main entrance of Tropicana Field through a giant rotunda reminiscent of Brooklyn's Ebbets Field.
 Once inside the stadium, visitors find themselves in a place called Centerfield Street.
 Here are a microbrewery, a cigar bar, a wine cellar and various entertainment venues.
 Once fans enter the field area, they view a sea of blue seats.
 The lower level of seats extend from right center field to homeplate and around to left center field.
 The upper level of seats extend down the base lines.
 An area of seats above the lower level in left field is a place called the Beach.
 This is a section with beach decor and tropical foliage.
 Tropicana Field's outfield wall has many nooks and crannies that provides interesting plays off the wall.
 Beyond the centerfield wall is the Batter’s Eye Restaurant.
 The main scoreboard is located beyond the right centerfield seats.
 After the 1999 season, the Astroturf was removed and replaced by Field Turf, a plastic grass.
-Starting in 2008, Tropicana Field began hosting college football, the St. Petersburg Bowl, that matches the Big East against C-USA.
+Starting in 2008, Tropicana Field began hosting college football, the annual St. Petersburg Bowl, that matches the American Athletic Conference against the ACC.

-ST. PETERSBURG BOWL GAME
+ST PETERSBURG BOWL GAME

 Tropicana Field